 He joined the Institute of Electrical and Electronics Engineers (IEEE) as an Associate in 1897 and became a Member in 1906.
 He participated in the Birmingham Local Section Committee from 1910 to 1913.

 He served as president of the Institute of Fuel, the British Standards Institution, the Junior Institution of Engineers and the Institute of Engineers-in-Charge.

 He was an honorary member and vice-president of the Iron and Steel Institute and received the Institute's highest award, the Bessemer Gold Medal, in 1947.

 He was a member of the Institution of Mechanical Engineers and an honorary doctor of sciences of the University of Durham and was awarded the Fox Gold Medal by the Institute of British Foundrymen in 1953.

 Sir William Larke commented on the British steel costs and prices in an interview from 1944, reproduced in German in the News for Foreign Trade (Nachrichten für Außenhandel, Berlin), No 251 of 26 October 1944.
 He saw high coal prices as the main handicap and reported that further modernization was planned:

 He was the eldest son of William James Larke, builder, and his wife, Rosa, née Barton.
-He was married, and they had a son and a daughter.
+He was married to Louisa Jane Milton on the 11 April 1900 at St John the Evangelist in Blackheath, England, and they had a son and a daughter.
 His wife died before him in 1959.

 The Welding Institute, the professional membership arm of TWI, awards annually the Applied Technology Award in memory of Sir William Larke and Sir Charles Lillicrap to the individual or team who has had most influence or impact upon the practical application of novel welding or joining knowledge or technology.
 It combines, from 2009, the Sir William J Larke Medal and the Sir Charles Lillicrap Medal.